andre-caldas/ParaCADis/src/base/naming/README.md

 A *path* is basically a *(probably chainable) root object* and a sequence of strings (*names* or *uuids*) that identifies a chain of objects.
 But the *path* can be longer than that!
-When we reach the last `NamingScheme::ReferencedObject` in the chain, the remaining part of the *path* identifies the variable this `ReferencedObject` exports.
+When we reach the last `Naming::ReferencedObject` in the chain, the remaining part of the *path* identifies the variable this `ReferencedObject` exports.